ropensci/FedData/README.md

 `brew install r --with-openblas`

+Remember, if installing *R* with Homebrew, you must **completely** remove old *R* installations, including the *R* framework, typically installed at `/Library/Frameworks`.
 This package has been built and tested on Mac OS 10.10 (Yosemite), and has been successfully run on an Ubuntu Linux cluster.

 ### Installation
 To install, use the following command in *R*: